dmanexe/bitbucket-nodejs-webhook/README.md

+This project is not updated for Dec 2021.
+May or may not work.
+Worth a shot.

 # bitbucket-nodejs-webhook
 A simple BitBucket <-> NodeJS webhook.
 This uses the GUID from the HTTP header 'x-hook-uuid' from the push request to verify that it's BitBucket.